Pikmin 4: Development

 On September 7, 2015, Pikmin creator Shigeru Miyamoto confirmed to Eurogamer that Pikmin 4 was in development, and "very close to completion".
 On July 7, 2016, Miyamoto said in an E3 interview with Game Rant that Pikmin 4 was still in development, though at a lower priority.
 On June 19, 2017, Miyamoto reassured Eurogamer that the game was still "progressing".
+In the years to follow, the game was widely considered vaporware until it was officially unveiled on September 13, 2022.